BBS Graduate Student Society

-I am currently a third-year graduate student in the field of Biomedical and Biological Sciences (BBS) with a co-mentorship between Dr. Charles Danko and Dr. Praveen Sethupathy.
+I am currently a fourth-year graduate student in the field of Biomedical and Biological Sciences (BBS) with a co-mentorship between Dr. Charles Danko and Dr. Praveen Sethupathy.
 Prior to coming to Cornell, I earned my B.S. from the University of North Carolina at Chapel Hill.
-My current research focuses on investigating the gene regulatory mechanism utilized in colorectal cancer.
-Specifically, I am looking at how these mechanisms can vary when comparing different primary patient samples and various model systems.
+My current research focuses on investigating how different combinations of somatic mutations affect gene regulation (miRNA and enhancer activity) in a colon cancer context.
+The goal of this project is to investigate the mechanisms by which mutation status promotes inter-tumor heterogeneity in an effort to advance precision medicine for colon cancer patients.
 Outside of the lab I enjoy a bit of running, watching college sports, getting involved in science outreach, and watching movies.

-I'm a fifth year combined DVM-PhD student working with Yrjo Grohn in quantitative epidemiology.
-My research focuses on using mathematical models to better understand transmission of mycobacterial diseases.
-In my free time I like running and hiking outside with my dog, Timbi.
+I'm a sixth year combined DVM-PhD student working with Yrjo Grohn in quantitative epidemiology.
+I study the evolution and epidemiology of mycobacterial diseases using a combination of epidemiologic, machine learning, and population genetic approaches.
+In my free time I enjoy running and hiking with my dog, Timbi.

 Liangdao Li - Historian

-Hi everyone, my name is Liangdao Li and I am a second year student in the Molecular and Cellular Medicine concentration.
+Hi everyone, my name is Liangdao Li and I am a third-year student in the Molecular and Cellular Medicine concentration.
 I grew up in China and had my undergraduate and master education at the University of California, San Diego.
-My research interest falls into reproductive biology/medicine and I wish to join a lab to help decipher mysteries of the field.
+I am currently in Schimenti Lab and my research focuses on DNA damage responses in primordial germ cell development.
 Outside of the lab, I enjoy being out with my camera taking photos and traveling.